Reading Time: 4 minutes

 We used the word “strategic” above because micro conversions work best when they are well thought out with the intention of moving someone along the path toward a sale, as in these examples.

-No matter how strategic and well-planned your micro conversions, however, you have no guarantees that you’ll get a sale.
-That’s why you must track your micro conversions just as you do any other marketing methods you use.
+No matter how strategic and well-planned your micro-conversions conversions, however, you have no guarantee that you’ll get a sale.
+That’s why you must track your micro-conversions just as you do any other marketing methods you use.
 Tracking them helps you understand the actual customer journey, for one thing, because it’s easy to make assumptions about how we think customers are moving along that path while customers are doing something quite different.

 Push notifications are another way to improve the effectiveness of your micro conversions.
 Push notifications can personalize customer engagement and increase sales with just-in-time messaging that strikes when the prospect’s behavior has shown a readiness to yes yet again, either to a small ask like a micro-conversion or to the ask we ultimately want them to answer: a sale.